 This selection highlights Chapter 1, the introduction; Chapter 8, the personification of Wisdom; Chapter 10, the beginning of the first collection of the Proverbs of Solomon; and Chapter 25, the beginning of the second collection of the Proverbs of Solomon.

-Scripture from Chapters 1, 8, 10, and 25 are taken from the Holy Bible, NEW INTERNATIONAL VERSION.
-Copyright 1973, 1978, 1984 International Bible Society.
+Scriptures from Chapters 1, 8, 10, and 25 are taken from the Holy Bible, NEW INTERNATIONAL VERSION Copyright 1973, 1978, 1984 International Bible Society.
 All rights reserved throughout the world.
 Used by permission of International Bible Society.

 THE BOOK OF PROVERBS